'Not a good idea:' Experts concerned about pope trip to Iraq

 “We are in the middle of a global pandemic.
 And it is important to get the correct messages out,” Pankhania said.
 “The correct messages are: the less interactions with fellow human beings, the better.”

-He questioned the optics of the Vatican delegation being inoculated while the Iraqis are not, and noted that Iraqis would only take the risk to attend such an event because the pope was there.
+He questioned the optics of the Vatican delegation being inoculated while the Iraqis are not, and noted that Iraqis would only take such risks to go to those events because the pope was there.

-In words addressed to Vatican officials and media, including AP journalists, he said: “You are all protected from severe disease.
+In words addressed to Vatican officials and the media, he said: “You are all protected from severe disease.
 So if you get infected, you’re not going to die.
 But the people coming to see you may get infected and may die.”

-The World Health Organization was diplomatic when asked about the wisdom of a papal trip to Iraq, saying countries should evaluate the risk of an event against the infection situation, and then decide if it should be postponed or can be held safely.
+The World Health Organization was diplomatic when asked about the wisdom of a papal trip to Iraq, saying countries should evaluate the risk of an event against the infection situation, and then decide if it should be postponed.

 Francis has said he intends to go even if most Iraqis have to watch him on television to avoid infection.
 The important thing, he told Catholic News Service, is “they will see that the pope is there in their country.”

-Francis has frequently called for an equitable distribution of vaccines and respect for government health measures, though he himself tends to not wear face masks.
-Francis for months has eschewed even tightly controlled, socially distanced public audiences at the Vatican to limit the chance of contagion.
+Francis has frequently called for an equitable distribution of vaccines and respect for government health measures, though he tends to not wear face masks.
+Francis for months has eschewed even socially distanced public audiences at the Vatican to limit the chance of contagion.

 Dr. Michael Head, senior research fellow in global health at the University of Southampton’s Faculty of Medicine, said the number of new daily cases in Iraq is “increasing significantly at the moment” with the Health Ministry reporting around 4,000 a day, close to the height of its first wave in September.